Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

     - The send email button and success modal work across all devices and screen sizes.
     - The map and markers open and close when clicked, and the info windows are fully responsive across all devices and screen sizes.

+All of my HTML, CSS and Javascript was then run through the validators without returning any errors.

 7. **Open Issues:**

   * Styling - Better styling of the pop up that tells users thier email has been sent successfully.